averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 ---
 In this blog post I will explain how we used Azure Private Link Service Direct Connect combined with Fabric Managed Private Endpoints to securely connect our Azure Fabric notebooks to our private API Management instance.
 This setup allows us to call our internal APIs from Fabric without enabling public endpoints, while maintaining full network isolation and security.

+## What are Fabric Managed Private Endpoints?

+Microsoft Fabric introduced Managed Private Endpoints to allow secure connectivity to Azure and on-premises data sources.
+When you create a Managed Private Endpoint in Fabric, it creates a private endpoint in Microsoft's managed virtual network that connects to your Private Link Service.

+The key advantage here is that **you don't need to manage the networking infrastructure**.
+Fabric handles the virtual network, the private endpoint, and the DNS resolution.
+You simply point it at your Private Link Service, and Fabric takes care of the rest.

+From your notebook's perspective, you're just calling a hostname (like `apimdev01.azure-api.net`), but behind the scenes, Fabric resolves this to the private endpoint IP and routes traffic through the Private Link Service to your private APIM in your VNet.

 ## The Challenge

 Our API Management (APIM) instance is deployed in our internal Azure VNet at `192.120.10.36` with public network access disabled.
 We needed to access this APIM from Azure Fabric notebooks to process data from our internal systems.
 The challenge is that Fabric runs in Microsoft's managed virtual network, which doesn't have direct connectivity to our private VNet.
-We also cant use the default Azure Fabric Managed Private Endpoints as at the time of writing they dont support APIM https://learn.microsoft.com/en-gb/fabric/security/security-managed-private-endpoints-create#supported-data-sources.
+We also cant use the default Azure Fabric Managed Private Endpoints as at the time of writing they dont support [APIM](https://learn.microsoft.com/en-gb/fabric/security/security-managed-private-endpoints-create#supported-data-sources).

 We needed a solution that:
 - Keeps our APIM completely private (no public endpoints)